autresphere/ASMediaFocusManager/Readme.md

 ```

 ###Configure
-You can change the main background color as well as the animation duration.
+You can change the focused background color as well as the animation duration.

 ## ARC
 ASMediaFocusManager needs ARC.